nolcut/FaaSr-Docs/docs/tutorial.md

 - Click on _Actions_
 - Click on `(FAASR INVOKE)` (left)
 - Click on the `Run workflow` drop-down; enter `tutorial.json` and click on `Run workflow`
+- You will notice three actions will run: `(FAASR INVOKE)` is used to "kick-start" your workflow; `tutorial-start` and `tutorial-sum` are the two actions generated automatically for this workflow in the previous step
-- This will take a few seconds to complete; wait until the action completes before proceeding
+- Wait until these actions complete before proceeding

 ## Check outputs